 Reference Number: ARSA/NW/A82 /SCH1 - A82 Glencoe to Tyndrum Location ARSA/NW/A82 /SCH1 - Glencoe to Tyndrum Grid Reference 209902, 758663 to 232529, 730739.
 Problem Single carriageway 48 miles in length at high altitude (350m) prone to snow accumulations, drifting and jack-knifing of articulated vehicles on steep inclines.
 Has this site experienced problems before or is it an identified risk?
 Due to accumulation of snow road has been closed in previous winters.
-Detailed Mitigation Measures Optional Mitigation Measures Salt Bins positioned at Blackmount and Glencoe replenished as mododioo necessary.
+Detailed Mitigation Measures Outional Mitiration Call Dina maritianed at Disalimaniat and Clauses replanished as Optional Mitigation Measures Salt Bins positioned at Blackmount and Glencoe replenished as necessary.
 Application of additional salt on inclines at drivers discretion.
 Snow Depot at Ballachulish.
-Front line treatment route 20-17 40g treatment route 40-21 Cat B patrol PB-5.
+Front line treatment route 20-17 40g treatment route 40-21 ■ Cat B patrol PB-5.
 (1st November to 31st March) Monitoring of conditions, including cameras at Alt na Feadh and Tyndrum by Duty Supervisor.
 Deployment of reserve vehicles, located as identified below.
 Use of patrol vehicles outwith scheduled patrol times.
 Deployment of snow blower from Killin Depot.
 Pre-deployment where possible.
 Representative deployed to MART.
 Deployment of vehicles with welfare kits as standard.
 When enacted The measures detailed above will be in place prior to the event based on a forecast of significant snow fall in a short space of time with a high degree of forecaster confidence.
 In cases of low or medium forecaster confidence dialogue may be opened with Transport Scotland regarding extent of mitigation.
 Reactive implementation when monitoring of conditions indicates requirement.
 Who enacts Winter Service Duty Supervisor supported by Duty Officer.
-Who will manage the Winter Service Manager supported by Duty Supervisor based in Control response Room.
+Who will manage the response Winter Service Manager supported by Duty Supervisor based in Control Room.
 Are diversion routes to be used?
-A828 - A85 (Height restrictions Connel Bridge) Deployment of resources The following resources are available for deployment: 4C NORTH WEST UNIT WINTER CERVICE DI ANI Parro O 4G NORTH WEST UNIT WINTER SERVICE PLAN Rev 2.0 2015/16
+A828 - A85 (Height restrictions Connel Bridge) Deployment of resources The following resources are available for deployment: IG NORTH WEST UNIT WINTER SERVICE PLAN Rev 1.0 2015/16

-1 reserve spreader/plough Fort William (Corpach) 1 1030110 Spicauci/piougii i oit William (Oorpacii) 1 reserve spreader/ Plough (Killin), and 1 snowblower (Killin) deployed at Duty Supervisor discretion.
+1 reserve spreader/plough Fort William (Corpach) 1 reserve spreader/ Plough (Killin), and 1 snowblower (Killin) deployed at Duty Supervisor discretion.
 Use of VMS Contact Traffic Scotland to display messages on C3 and C6 Other measures put in place Closure of snowgates at Glencoe and Tyndrum.
 Assistance from additional Transport Scotland resources Assistance from Transport Scotland Communications to agree message out to be put out to the media.
 Assistance from External Sources Assistance from Police Scotland in implementing road closures if deemed necessary.
 Vehicle Recovery through Police Scotland Contracts if vehicles become stuck.